fgheysels/synapse-iot-poc/readme.md

 This project is a PoC to see how we can ingest received telemetry data directly into a Data Lake from IoT Hub, and query that data using Azure Synapse.

+Note that this is a PoC and is setup as such.
+This means that shortcuts have been taken.
+In a real-world/production scenario, sensitive information (such as connection-strings, passwords, ...) must be stored in KeyVault instead of putting them directly into the configuration.

 ## Getting started

 ### Deploy resources